Types of Earthquakes in Iceland

 5. Swarm Earthquakes

 Swarm earthquakes in Iceland are often associated with volcanic activity.
 As magma moves upwards towards the surface, it fractures the surrounding rock, causing numerous small earthquakes.
-These swarms can sometimes indicate an impending volcanic eruption, although not all earthquake swarms lead to eruptions.
+These swarms can sometimes indicate an impending volcanic eruption, often referred to as volcanic tremor, although not all earthquake swarms lead to eruptions.

 Apart from volcanic activity, tectonic movements also result in swarm earthquakes.
 When the tension accumulated due to the drifting of tectonic plates is released, it may cause a series of earthquakes in a specific region rather than a single event.